 jQuery-Jmol a jQuery plugin for Jmol

 So I wrote this plugin for Jmol, that replaces default JavaScript library and makes it work jQuery way.
 You can see more here.
-Now I’m struggling with some new ideas, so I’ll use my blog to lay out some problems and possible solutions.

 User Agent standard